dok.incubator at Nordisk Panorama Film Festival 2017

 Slovakia 26 June to 1 July – Second workshop session of dok.incubator

-The second session of dok.incubator mentoring workshop takes place in Slovakia between 26 June and 1 July.
+The second session of dok.incubator mentoring workshop took place in Slovakia between 26 June and 1 July.
 Two Nordic films together with six international projects get the exclusive opportunity to get feedback and further develop their rough-cuts with the mentorship from international film industry experts.
-Norwegian Motherland – Rocking the Cradle of Hate by Håvard Bustnes takes the audience inside the most dangerous nationalist movement in Europe.
-The Swedish The Woodland Kingdom by Malla Grapengiesser is a portrait of people in a small, slowly disappearing Swedish municipality who are trying to resist the depopulation of the countryside.

 Together with six other carefully selected projects from all over the world that have already passed the intensive week of editing and sharpening their storytelling in May, they will present their rough-cuts to renowned audience of festival industry representatives such as Joost Daamen (IDFA), Mads Mikkelsen (CPH:DOX), Shane Smith (Hot Docs), Leena Pasanen (DOK Leipzig), Julie Kárová (One World film Festival) or Viktor Koreň (IDFF Ji.hlava) and sales agents Maëlle Guenegues (CAT&Docs), Salma Abdalla (Autlook) or broadcaster Alex Szalat (ARTE France).
 The producers will have the unique opportunity to get elaborated feedback and prepare tailor-made strategies for positioning their films at nowadays market.